- 1-1/2 cups plus 1/2 teaspoon sugar, divided

-- Bake at 450° for 10 minutes.
-Reduce heat to 350°;bake 35-40 minutes longer or until crust is golden brown and filling is bubbly.
-Cover edges with foil during the last 15 minutes to prevent overbrowning if necessary.overbrowning.
+- Cover edges loosely with foil.
+Bake at 450° for 10 minutes.
+Reduce heat to 350°; remove foil and bake 35-40 minutes longer or until crust is golden brown and filling is bubbly.
 Cool on a wire rack.
 Store in the refrigerator.
 Yield: 6-8 servings.

 "Yum!
 Fresh berries were too expensive in the middle of winter, so I used 2 bags of frozen instead.
 Came out perfectly!"

 "Recipe was perfect.
 Turned out great!
 To the reviewer who's pie was "soupy", maybe your tapioca was old or you didn't let it set long enough.
 Tapioca takes longer to set up than flour does."